djnavarro/robust-tools/README.md

 # Robust Tools for Psychological Science

+The research toolkit in psychological science has changed a lot in the last decade.
+Across many areas there is a heightened emphasis on transparency, open access, and a preference for the use of freely available tools.
+These skills are rarely taught during undergraduate psychology classes, and because research methods classes tend to be statistics heavy, they’re rarely a part of research methodology classes either.
+This elective provides a hands on tutorial in how to use these
+tools: it covers an introduction to R programming, modern data visualisation, how to structure your projects, proper version control with git and GitHub, how to use OSF and PsyArXiv, and even how to write APA manuscripts from within R and set up a professional website to promote your work\!
+The course is designed for novices, and no preexisting familiarity with these tools and no programming background is assumed.
+See <https://github.com/djnavarro/robust-tools> for details.

 ## Week 1: Introduction to R & RStudio

   - First commands
   - Scripts
   - Installing & loading packages
   - Flow control with TurtleGraphics
+  - “Googling the error message” / StackOverflow / \#rstats twitter

 ## Week 2: Introduction to data visualisation with ggplot